-VIDEO: Passengers evacuated off NY Waterway ferry due to fire
+VIDEO: Passengers evacuated from NY Waterway ferry following fire

-VIDEO: Passengers evacuated off NY Waterway ferry due to fireWritten by Heather Ervin
+VIDEO: Passengers evacuated from NY Waterway ferry following fireWritten by Heather Ervin

 A fire broke out aboard the NY Waterway ferry Father Mychal Judge yesterday during rush hour.
 The ferry was en route from Pier 11 in Manhattan to Paulus Hook and Liberty Harbor in Jersey City, N.J.